Mr. & Mrs. Smith (2024 TV series): Production

 On February 12, 2021, it was announced that a TV series reboot based on the original film, created by and starring Donald Glover and Phoebe Waller-Bridge, with Francesca Sloane as co-creator and showrunner, would premiere on Prime Video in 2022.
 The original film was directed by Doug Liman and starred Brad Pitt and Angelina Jolie.
 Waller-Bridge exited the project in September 2021 due to creative differences with Glover.
 On April 7, 2022, it was reported that Maya Erskine would take over Waller-Bridge's role.

 On June 29, 2022, it was reported that Michaela Coel, John Turturro, and Paul Dano would appear in guest star roles.
 On September 22, 2022, it was reported that Parker Posey and Wagner Moura had joined the cast in recurring roles.

 In addition to Glover and Sloane, the series was executive produced by Yariv Milchan, Arnon Milchan, Michael Schaefer, Stephen Glover, Anthony Katagas, Hiro Murai, Nate Matteson, and Jenny Robins.
 Filming began in the summer of 2022.

 On May 14, 2024, Amazon Prime Video renewed the series for a second season, with Sloane returning as showrunner.
 However, whether Glover and Erskine are returning or not is unclear.
 On December 6, 2024, it was announced that Mark Eydelshteyn was cast to star for the second season.
 On February 14, 2025, it was announced that Sophie Thatcher was in talks to star for the second season.
 On July 2, 2025, it was reported that the second season is set to be filmed in Los Angeles.
 The first season was filmed in New York and Italy.
-On September 11, 2025, it was reported that production for the second season has been postponed due to issues with the cast.
+Production for the second season had to be postponed in September 2025 due to issues with the cast, and during the delay Sloane's overall deal with Amazon MGM studios ended.
+Anna Ouyang Moench was hired to be the showrunner for season two as the production got ready to resume in early 2026 to preserve the California tax credit it would receive for relocating the production.
+In April 2026, it was reported that production had begun, with Talia Ryder taking over Thatcher who had to leave due to scheduling conflicts with Yellowjackets final season.
+On May 19, 2026, it was reported that Francesca Scorsese joined the cast while Glover was set to direct multiple episodes for the second season.
+In June 2026, it was announced that Matt Rogers and Levon Hawke were added to the cast for the second season.
+In September 2026, Yonatan Gebeyehu joined the cast.